orangejuice/blog/data/activity/movie-宇宙时空之旅-未知世界-2020/record.en.md

   subtitle: 2020 / USA / Documentary / Ann Druyan, Brannon Braga / Neil deGrasse Tyson
 ---

-A bit philosophical, a bit techie, a bit past, a bit future, full of scientific romance.
-The ending is also incredibly romantic!
-The drama script is organized a bit too romantically, almost like literature, with subtlety, flashbacks, and echoes.
-Who cares, just watching these unprecedented views is very satisfying.
+A mix of philosophy and technology, a touch of the past and the future, filled with the romance of science.
+The ending is exceedingly romantic!
+The script occasionally veers into the excessively romantic, almost literary, with its subtlety, interjections, and resonance.
+But who cares, just witnessing these unprecedented sights is satisfying enough.